OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 iOS reverse engineering is a mixed bag.
 On the one hand, apps programmed in Objective-C and Swift can be disassembled nicely.
 In Objective-C, object methods are called through dynamic function pointers called "selectors", which are resolved by name during runtime.
 The advantage of this is that these names need to stay intact in the final binary, making the disassembly more readable.
 Unfortunately, this also has the effect that no direct cross-references between methods are available in the disassembler, and constructing a flow graph is challenging.

 In this guide, we'll give an introduction on static and dynamic analysis and instrumentation.
-Throughout this chapter, we'll be referring to the OWASP UnCrackable Apps for iOS, so download them from MSTG repository if you're planning to follow the examples.
+Throughout this chapter, we refer to the OWASP UnCrackable Apps for iOS, so download them from MSTG repository if you're planning to follow the examples.

 #### Static Analysis